n6ai/minze/docs/guide/components/styling.md

 # Styling

 By default, any CSS defined in the `css` property is scoped to the component and is not affecting the global CSS.
 Global CSS doesn't affect the styling of the component either.
-However, there are ways to make the component's styling overwritable by the global CSS.
+However, there are ways to make the component's styling overwritable by global CSS.

 ::: tip
 By default, all [typography](https://cssreference.io/typography/) properties are inherited from the global CSS, like `color`, `font-family`, `font-size`, `font-weight` etc.